chris-minsik-son/SQL-Case-Studies-DWD/Case Study 3 - Foodie Fi/README.md

 ## Case Study Questions

 ### A. Customer Journey
-Based off the 8 sample customers provided in the sample from the subscriptions table, write a brief description about each customer’s onboarding journey. <br> <br>
+Based off the 8 sample customers provided in the sample from the subscriptions table, write a brief description about each customer’s onboarding journey. <br>

 Try to keep it as short as possible - you may also want to run some sort of join to make your explanations a bit easier!